-- Two quadruple graham crackers (four rectangles per piece)
+- Two sizes of graham crackers: double graham crackers (two rectangular crackers per piece) and quadruple graham crackers (four rectangles per piece)

 - A serrated knife